Calandrinon/Mobile-Applications/Labs/README.md

 # Worktrix
 A place where work addicts can socialize.
-Share your Eisenhower matrix with everyone else. (a project initially conceived as a side-project some months ago)
+Share your Eisenhower matrix with everyone else.

 ## Features